Bindaas (2010 film)

-Bindaas (బిందాస్) is a 2010 Telugu action comedy film directed by Veeru Potla starring Manoj Manchu and Sheena Shahabadi.
+Bindaas is a 2010 Indian Telugu-language action comedy film directed by Veeru Potla starring Manoj Manchu and Sheena Shahabadi.
 The film was released on 5 February 2010.
-Made on a budget of ₹3 crore, the film grossed more than ₹8 crore and was considered a hit.
+Made on a budget of ₹3 crore, the film collected a distributor's share of more than ₹8 crore and was considered a hit.
 Additionally, it was dubbed and released in Malayalam as Happy 2 Happy and remade in Kannada as Jinke Mari (2013).
 The film received two Nandi Awards.